Ketryx Documentation

 Members realize requirements into software architecture.
 This can be done by creating Software Item type configuration items that fulfill the requirements and are combined together to perform different tasks and provide required features and functionalities.

 Software Architecture can be defined through the software development lifecycle but must be approved and under change control before any verification and validation activities.
-Software architecture is defined through the Software Item Specification configuration item, and is developed and managed in the connected issue/task management platform.
+Software architecture is defined through the Software Item Specification configuration item, and is developed and managed in the connected work item/task management platform.

 5.5.4.
 Software Detailed Design